conda/conda-dot-org/blog/2023-05-31-may-releases.md

 ### 🔧 What Got Fixed? 🔧

-The following bug fixes were implemented into the 23.5.0 version of conda:
+The following bug fixes were implemented in the 23.5.0 version of conda:

 * `conda clean` no longer fails if it was unable to get the file stats.
 * If `conda.deprecations.DeprecationHandler` receives a bad version, a fallback version is provided.